KenLin765/machine-learning-and-statistics/README.md

 ## Requirements

-Ensure you have the required Python packages installed.
+To ensure you have the required Python packages installed.
 You can install them using the provided `requirements.txt` file:

 ```bash
 pip install -r requirements.txt